Cold Target Recoil Ion Momentum Spectroscopy

 H. Schmidt-Böcking, Physik Journal 9, (2010) 39 (1060kB)

 Coltrims is an imaging technique to measure the complete fragmentation of a few body system.
 All charged fragments from an atomic, molecular or surface reaction are projected by a combination of electric and magnetic fields onto large area position sensitive detectors.
 From the measured time-of-flight of the particles and their position of impact on the detector the three dimensional momentum vector is obtained.
-Cooling of the the target atoms before the fragmentation by super sonic expansion or by laser cooling allows a momentum resolution for the ion momenta of 0.05 a.u. (atomic units).
-Multi hit capable position channel plate detectors with delayline readout are used for detection of several electron or ions per detector.
+Cooling of the target atoms before the fragmentation by supersonic expansion or by laser cooling allows a momentum resolution for the ion momenta of 0.05 a.u. (atomic units).
+Multi-hit capable position channel plate detectors with delayline readout are used for detection of several electrons or ions per detector.